HackBugs/Git-and-GitHub-Commands/README.md

 git config --global user.name "XYZ"
 git config --global user.email "XYZ@gmail.com"
 git config --list
-git clone link of github
-git status -- if you did any change your file that will show you
-git add -- that will add in list to ready for commit
-git add . -- if we want to add multiple files in one click
-git commit -m -- it meant you deploy your code on github successfully
-git push origin main < this cmd will finally push your code on github

 cd ..
 make dir
 cd folder name
-git init <after create new folder inside this folder run this cmd that will make hidden git repo important environment files
+git init <- after create new folder inside this folder run this cmd that will make hidden git repo important environment files

+git clone link of github
+touch filename.text .html .css <- what ever you want write here

+status types <-- untracked , modified , staged , unmodified
+git status -- if you did any change your file that will show you git add index.html -- this cmd use for "staged" signle file - that will add in list to ready for commit git add . <- if we want to add multiple files in one click

+git commit -m "what your message" <-- it meant you deploy your code on github successfully
+git push origin main < this cmd will finally push your code on github

 git remote add origin <-- link-> < when create new repo on github
 git remote -v